UMGAD: Unsupervised Multiplex Graph Anomaly Detection: Methodology

-Subgraph level augmentation can be considered as a specific combination of node attribute level and structure level augmentation.
-The reconstructed node attribute matrix $\tilde{\mathcal{X}}_s^k$ and structural adjacent matrix $\tilde{\mathbf{A}}_s^r$ are shown below, respectively:
+Subgraph-level augmentation can be considered as a specific combination of node attribute level and structure level augmentation.
+The reconstructed node attribute matrix $\tilde{\mathcal{X}}_{sa}^k$ and structural adjacency matrix $\tilde{\mathbf{A}}_{ss}^{r}$ are shown below, respectively:

-Then the subgraph-level augmented attribute and structure reconstruction loss values $\mathcal{L}_{sa}$ and $\mathcal{L}_{ss}$ is defined as follows:
+Then the subgraph-level augmented attribute and structure reconstruction loss values $\mathcal{L}_{sa}$ and $\mathcal{L}_{ss}$ are defined as follows: